kubernetes/enhancements/keps/sig-cli/3659-kubectl-apply-prune/README.md

 should be approved by the remaining approvers and/or the owning SIG (or SIG Architecture for cross-cutting KEPs).
 -->
-# KEP-3659: kubectl apply --prune redesign and graduation strategy
+# KEP-3659: ApplySet: kubectl apply --prune redesign and graduation strategy

 <!--
 A table of contents is helpful for quickly jumping to sections of a KEP and for